erikcameron/maxine/README.md

 After shopping for a simple Elixir state machine package, I liked the approach of [Fsm](https://github.com/sasa1977/fsm), in that it eschews `gen_fsm`'s abstraction of a separate process in favor of a simple data structure and some functions on it.
-That said, I had two concerns, which turned out to be related:
+That said, I had two concerns:
 1. I'd have to roll my own solution for callbacks, which, ok, but:
 2. Fsm is largely implemented in macros, so as to provide a friendly DSL for specifying machines inside of module definitons.
 Which is